 Dr. Laws, in her presentation during the 2018 Budget Estimates Committee Meeting on Wednesday, 11th October, stated that all members of the Commission are excited to commence the dialogue on the issue of marijuana use in the Federation, taking into account its health, religious and legal implications.

 There has been a real shift in opinions of marijuana recently and a number of countries have legalised, or at least decriminalised marijuana.
-Even more countries have started allowing medicinal marijuna.
+For example, in many countries you can purchase marijuana online – visit this website to see an example of how that works.
+Even more countries have now started allowing medicinal marijuana as well.
 However, there is still opposition to legalising it.
 For example, you are free to smoke marijuana and use marijuana-based products like cbd oil in the Netherlands, but is cbd oil legal in france?
 Only with THC levels below 0.2%.
 This just highlights how different countries have very different stances.

 A press release issued on Tuesday, 10th October by the Ministry of Health, in observation of World Mental Health Day 2017, identified marijuana/cannabis as one of the most commonly abused substances in the Federation.

 The press release further stated, “Substance dependence/abuse is the second most common mental disorder that was diagnosed during 2016 in the community-based health care setting in St. Kitts and Nevis.”

 Dr. Laws added: “We plan to use best practices in terms of the methodology in accomplishing the task.
 So we are looking at previous marijuana commissions in terms of what they did and best practices and we would employ the same [practices] in accomplishing our task.”

 Individuals, organizations and professional groups can send written submissions on the issue to the National Marijuana Commission via email to firstname.lastname@example.org.